project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 **Note:** Sunbird uses Keycloak as the identity and authentication provider.

-## Access Keycloak

-Once the Sunbird services are set up, access the keycloak administration by following these steps:

-For accessing Keycloak administration panel, you need to set right the URL address by changing the default URL to configured URL address.

-Assuming that you have set up sunbird on sunbird.example.com, You can open Keycloak administration panel simply by navigating to **https://sunbird.example.com/auth/admin**

 ## Setting the Admin password

 - Log into the server that Keycloak is running on